Islington is committed to making cycling as safe and easy as possible, as well as improving facilities so that more residents can enjoy it regularly.

 TfL’s Central London Cycle Grid is a set of safer, connected routes for cyclists across central London that are called Quietways and Superhighways.

-Superhighways will be located on main roads and include sections of segregated cycle lanes that will be delivered by TfL.
+Superhighways are usually located on main roads and include sections of segregated cycle lanes that will be delivered by TfL.

 Quietways follow backstreet routes, through parks, along waterways or tree-lined streets.
 They are for new and existing cyclists who want a safer cycling experience and to travel at a slower pace.